mqchen/taskhub/README.md

 # TaskHub

-PubSubHub - Send it tasks, watch as they happen.
+Send it tasks, watch as they happen.

+Important:
+- This project is in early development and not all features are implemented yet.
+- Backwards compatibility not guaranteed until version 1.x.x

 # TODOs